OpenNews is an app that provides opposing news sources to help users better understand and empathize with those who have opposing views.

 When asked to navigate to a left-leaning article, users were often confused.
 Many asked if I wanted an article that was more “moderate” or “radical.”
 From this, I realized that having articles classified as only “conservative” or “liberal” was too binary.

 This prompted me to do more user research on political typologies.
-From this research, I found a classification created by the Pew Research Center which defined the American public into more nuanced political typologies.
+From this research, I found the Pew Research Center's political typology classifications, which define the American public into more nuanced political typologies.

 Solution: Add a sliding toggle